nezaj/logs/fitness.md

 Notes:
 * 6mg melatonin, slept great again last night, but went to bed late again
 * Forgot to set alarm, woke up refreshed but no time for morning workout
-* Noticing I'm wasting lots of little in-between, want to clean this up
+* Noticing I'm wasting lots of little time in-between, want to clean this up
 * Very productive day!
 * Great Russian class, felt like I was able to absorb myself
 * Stayed up later working, made breakthrough but went to bed late again